BernardooDev/WebCommerce/README.md

 * Project dependencies installed by running the command:
 * npm install

+## Database Configuration
+The WebCommerce project does not require a database, as it focuses on frontend development with React and backend development with Express.

 ## Running the Project
 Follow these steps to run the WebCommerce project: